-Simply grandiose!
-Incisive spicy, very fruity on the palate, final notes on cocoa.
+East Timor Pepper is simply great!
+Incisively spicy, very fruity on the palate, final notes of cocoa.
 It is a real love at first sight and a pride to offer it to you.
-He took me to discover rare and secret plantations.
-To me, my Holy Grail, one of the best peppers in the world
+It took me to discover rare and secret plantations

 Food pairing: Meat, game, poultry, fish, vegetables, fresh cheese, desserts.